Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Introduction

-To leading order, the hydrodynamic interaction between two spherical particles or \emph{blobs} of radius $a$ at positions $\V{r}^\jp{1}$ and $\V{r}^\jp{2}$ can be captured by a $3\times3$ mobility tensor that gives the velocity of one of the particles for a given force acting on the other.
+The hydrodynamic interaction between two distinct spherical particles or \emph{blobs} of radius $a$ at positions $\V{r}^\jp{1}$ and $\V{r}^\jp{2}$ can be captured by a $3\times3$ mobility tensor that gives the velocity of one of the particles for a given force acting on the other.
 This hydrodynamic mobility tensor can be approximated in the far field as

 where $\Greens$ is the Green's function for Stokes flow with the specified boundary conditions.
 Here $\delta_{a}\left(\V r\right)$ is a regularized ``delta function'' or \emph{envelope function} \cite{ForceCoupling_Monopole} that is typically radially-symmetric, $\delta_a\left(\V{r}\right)\equiv\delta_a\left(r\right)$, when the particles are sufficiently far from boundaries.
-It is important to point out that the blobs do not have to represent actual physical spherical colloids; one can build physical particles as a collection of blobs, including non-spherical rigid (passive or active) particles \cite{RigidMultiblobs_Swan,SE_Multiblob_SD,StokesianDynamics_Rigid,RigidMultiblobs,BrownianMultiblobSuspensions} we have termed \emph{rigid multiblobs}, or flexible particles such as semiflexible fibers \cite{FibersRPY_Keaveny,TwistBend}.
-If the blobs represent actual spherical colloids, additional near-field lubrication corrections can be added to improve upon the far-field accuracy \cite{BrownianDynamics_OrderNlogN,SE_Multiblob_SD,ForceCoupling_Lubrication,RollersLubrication}; this requires including torques in addition to forces, as we do in the body of this paper.
+It is important to point out that the blobs do not have to represent actual physical spherical colloids; one can build physical particles as a collection of blobs, including non-spherical rigid (passive or active) particles \cite{RigidMultiblobs_Swan,SE_Multiblob_SD,StokesianDynamics_Rigid,RigidMultiblobs,BrownianMultiblobSuspensions}, which we have termed as \emph{rigid multiblobs}, or flexible particles such as semiflexible fibers \cite{FibersRPY_Keaveny,TwistBend}.
+If the blobs represent actual spherical colloids, additional near-field lubrication corrections can be added to improve upon the far-field accuracy \cite{BrownianDynamics_OrderNlogN,SE_Multiblob_SD,ForceCoupling_Lubrication,RollersLubrication,Broms2022}; this requires including torques in addition to forces, as we do in Sec.~\ref{sec:problem-statement}.

-Regardless of the context, a key task is to evaluate for $N$ blobs their far-field velocity from the applied forces $\V{F}$ through the action of the \emph{mobility matrix} $\sM{M}$, $\V{U}=\sM{M}\V{F}$,
+Regardless of the context, a key task is to evaluate for $N$ blobs their far-field velocity $\V{U}$ from the applied forces $\V{F}$ through the action of the \emph{mobility matrix} $\sM{M}$, $\V{U}=\sM{M}\V{F}$,

 in time linear in the number of blobs $N$.
 Note that the form of \eqref{eq:RegularizedOseen} guarantees that the mobility matrix is SPD by construction since $\Greens$ is an SPD kernel, and the regularization is applied both at the source and the target.